equivalentideas/home/_posts/2017-11-21-frontyard-at-volume-2017.markdown

 I emailed Talia back with our idea.
 Though it wasn't what she had originally proposed, she supported us by making space for a Frontyard table at _VOLUME_.

+The question of how to respond to these kinds of invitations has been a bit of a conundrum for the Frontyard janitors.
+Events are draining for people to plan, negotiate, and participate in.
+The compromises required to incorporate your creativity into someone else’s framework/context are often not worthwhile, and it can be hard to know if the host’s agenda will take priority over the participants and contributors until afterwards.
+In contrast, Frontyard aims to reduce the load on people who use it and let participants set the agenda.

+With our response to _VOLUME_, we allowed the energy around a pre-existing activity at Frontyard to materialise a response and plan for participating in the off-yard event.
+It felt relaxed rather than pressured.
+The stakes were low: there was no risk of any energy being wasted by proposing something, because if things didn’t work out with _VOLUME_, we could proceed with the cataloguing at Frontyard.
+This won’t always be possible, and the event organisers wont always be so accommodating and in sync with our thinking, but it worked well in this case.

 ## Preparing the cataloguing process

 A few days after the janitors meeting, Pip, Ben, Sally, and I had a practice day to kick-off our cataloguing.
 We created a Google Form for capturing the information we wanted to note down about each ephemera work to be catalogued.
 For each work we wanted: